Living in South Bend

-- The South Bend Symphony Orchestra is a world-class profesional symphony orchestra.
+- The South Bend Symphony Orchestra is a world-class professional symphony orchestra.
 Founded in 1932, the South Bend Symphony performs 20 concerts annually.

 Cheer on the Fighting Irish

 It's well-known that Fighting Irish football games are a big deal, as more than 80,000 fans fill Notre Dame Stadium on fall Saturdays.
 The Law School's students have access to football tickets and cram into the student section with other graduate students and undergrads.